ericscharff/smallworld.js/README.md

 ## Status

-The current implementation is extremely minimalist.
+The current implementation is extremely barebones.
 The GUI is rough and incomplete.
 However, what is here is capable of running a fairly large amount of Smalltalk code correctly, including basic arbitrary precision arithmetic, string manipulation, and adding new methods to existing classes.
 See the tests in